 Again, not all treks present such a magnificent adventure on snow as the Roopkund trek does on its final climb to Roopkund.
 The setting is truly alpine and the thrill, high.
 Few who get a chance to climb to Junargali find the experience so moving that they break down in tears.

 If you’re looking for adventurous activities near Uttarakhand then Roopkund trek might be a worth a choice.
 Go for the Roopkund trek and enjoy the fun and adventure.
+Cost for Roopkund Trek – Himalayas starts around just ₹ 11445 per person.
 It will absolutely be a good adventure weekend getaway from Delhi.

 Day 1: Kathgodam to Lohajung